sravikiran/guest-writer/articles/2018-02-05-real-time-chart-using-angular-and-d3.markdown

 });
 ```

 Now the server is ready and we can start building the Angular client to use this.
+To keep the server running, issue the command `node index.js`, if you haven't done it yet.

 ## Building Angular Application
 ### Setting up the application
 To generate the Angular application, you can use Angular CLI.
 There are two ways to do it.
 One is to install the CLI globally and use it and the other is to use npx.
 I like using npx for this, because it avoids the need to install the package globally and it works with the packages installed in an application as well.
 Incase if you are not aware of [npx](https://www.npmjs.com/package/npx), it is a command line utility that gets installed with npm version 5.2 and above. npx makes the job of using the global npm packages easier by removing the need of installing the package globally.
 If you want to use npx, make sure that you have npm 5.2 or above installed.
-Run the following command to generate the project:
+Go to the `virtual-market` folder on a command prompt and run the following command to generate the project:

 ```bash
 npx @angular/cli new angular-d3-chart